 The lifestyle you must learn to live after Lap-band surgery is pretty straight forward.
 Below are directions about how to eat with the Lap-band after you have healed (approximately six weeks after surgery).
-It won't be too long and you will become comfortable with the band and your new lifestyle.
-You wont' be alone.
-You will have a lifetime of support from new friends that also have had Lap-band surgery.
+It won’t be too long and you will become comfortable with the Lap-band and your new lifestyle.
+You wont’ be alone.
+You will have a lifetime of weight loss surgery support from new friends that also have had the Lap-band operation.

 Measure your portions